sirnfs/OptionSuite/README.md

 # Getting Started
 *The library has been tested with Python 2.7+*

 To get started, you first need some historical data for the backtests.

-In the *backTester.py* file, there are three lines used to load a CSV of historical data.
+## Getting the Data

+The *combinedCSV.csv* file used during development and testing contains SPX data from 1990 to 2017 provided by [iVolatility](http://www.ivolatility.com/fast_data_sales_form1.j).
+If you'd like to use the same dataset I did, then you want to request the EOD Raw IV dataset for SPX.

+*There is a 10% discount on all orders greater than $100 if you use code SupraCV10PCTOFF in the "Please tell us what data you want to receive:" field.*

+You can request different time periods.
+A large time period such as 1990 to 2017 is broken up into multiple CSVs.
+The *combineCSVs.py* in **utils** can be used to combine multiple CSVs into a single CSV.

+## Loading the Data

+Once you have downloaded the data, simply update the three lines below, and you're ready to run *backTester.py*.

 ```
 dataProvider = 'iVolatility'